OscarAnd123/COVID_AND_NYPD/README.md

 Brooklyn, Manhattatn, Bronx, and Queens had simialare number of arrests.
 But the only borough that had a big difference was Staten Island.
 This could be because the population of Staten Island is lower that the five boroughs so arrest are lower.

+## Comparing The Number Of Arrest Of 2020 To Previous Years

 ![vis4](/graph4.jpg)